AlexHughes1805/Learn-Irish-Music/README.md

 Requires Processing

-Place in foloder called titled 'Project'
+Place in folder called  'Project'

 Click on pde file and run